show/hide words to know

 Second, the shape of the flowers made it easy to control which plants were being mated.
 Mendel did this by separating the male and female parts of the flowers so they couldn't reproduce on their own.
 Next, he used a small brush to move pollen between plants.

-Lastly, pea plants had a number of visible traits, called phenotypes, that were easy identify.
+Lastly, pea plants had a number of visible traits, called phenotypes, that were easy to identify.
 The inner pea color, for example, could be either green or yellow.

 At first glance, pea plants might seem to have very little in common with animals or human beings.
-A closer look into inside of the cell, however, will show you that the way that genes and chromosomes work are extremely similar in all living things.
-The same rules that determines how traits like pea color are passed down from parent to offspring also determine how traits like freckled or dimples are passed down in humans.
+A closer look into the inside of the cell, however, will show you that the way that genes and chromosomes work are extremely similar in all living things.
+The same rules that determine how traits like pea color are passed down from parent to offspring also determine how traits like freckled or dimples are passed down in humans.

-Mendel began his experiments with true breeding strains, meaning groups of plants that pass down only one phenotype to the their offspring.
+Mendel began his experiments with true breeding strains, meaning groups of plants that pass down only one phenotype to their offspring.
 These true breeding strains were created by mating plants with the same traits for many generations.

 Mendel mated two different true breeding strains together, a green pea strain and a yellow pea strain, to see what phenotype the first generation of offspring would have.
-When Mendel looked at the offspring, called the F1 or first generation, he saw that every single one of the plants had yellow seeds.
+When Mendel looked at the offspring, called the F1 (or first) generation, he saw that every single one of the plants had yellow seeds.

 This result led Mendel to believe that it was possible for a trait to be present, but not visible, in an individual.
 Something from the original green parent plants was skipping a generation and being passed to the grandchildren.
 Mendel repeated this experiment with many different characteristics.
-He tested inner pea color, outer pea color, pea shape, flower position, stem length, unripe pod color and pod shape.
+He tested inner pea color, outer pea color, pea shape, flower position, stem length, unripe pod color, and pod shape.
 He had similar results every single time.

 How is this possible?
 Let’s take a closer look at what’s happening on a genetic level with the help of a Punnett Square.